 ‘WE'RE GIVING OUR KIDS AN EARLY COMFORTING GIFT’

 “Like many families, we usually do the traditional Elf on the Shelf, but we realized it had caused us unnecessary stress in years past — one night we forgot to move the elf to a new location and my son thought he had misbehaved.
-This year, we heard about a twist on the tradition called Reindeer in Here that doesn’t require the same level of parental involvement (we all have enough on our plates) and goes everywhere with the kids as a friend.
-Our reindeer made an early appearance to give our kids extra comfort, and we're looking forward to this positive spin.” – Mykelle Fair, Los Angeles
+This year, we heard about a twist on the tradition called Reindeer in Here that doesn’t require the same level of parental involvement, and it goes everywhere with the kids as a friend.
+Our reindeer made an early appearance to give our kids extra comfort this year.” – Mykelle Fair, Los Angeles